Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 One waitress recalls his visits.
 She was one of the first waitresses hired in 1959.
 She was just 15 years old and worked in the coffee shop.
 When Sen. Kerr came in, he would always order the same coffee and would always give her a generous tip.
 At that time, most people would only give a dime where he always gave at least a quarter.

 Ms. Grace Kerr frequented the Black Angus often.
-During the early days, she would help oversee the kitchen and wait staff ensure that they did everything properly.
+During the early days, she would help oversee the kitchen and wait staff, ensuring that they did everything properly.
 Despite having the mansion to the south of town and another summer home on top of Cavanal, she preferred staying in her “penthouse” located behind the restaurant.
 According to David Deaton, she had said that she didn’t feel comfortable staying in the mansion by herself.

 Ms. Kerr paid attention to every little detail.
 Ms. Searless states that “waitresses were provided starched white long sleeve uniforms by Poteau Steam Laundry.”
 She goes on to say that “[Ms. Kerr] had a Japanese Houseboy, Tadoo Banno, that also assisted in the kitchen.”
 The formal dining room, also known as the “Garden Room” had a strong oriental flare to it.
 The tables were draped with white starched tablecloths and posh silverware that the waitresses would polish regularly.
 In order to ensure the highest level of service, no detail was left to chance.